zlrzz/TSGPS/README.md

 pip install -r requirements.txt
 ```

-You can use data_process_PAGE.py to perform preliminary data processing.
+You can use data_process_PAGE.py to perform preliminary data processing to obtain gene pairs for training the model.
 ```
 python data_process_PAGE.py
 ```